dawgware/collections.devops/README.md

-# collections.devops
+# Ansible Collection - devops.deployer

-Devops Ansible collection respository
+Documentation for the collection.